-Germany’s Friedrich-Alexander University recently conducted a study to determine how many Facebook users click on links without knowing the people who posted them.
+Germany’s Friedrich-Alexander University conducted a study to determine how many Facebook users click on links without knowing the people who posted them.

 To say the least, the results are shocking.